Table of Contents[Hide][Show]

 Give Clothes You Don’t Use to a Local Dress for Success

 Do you have business or dress clothes you don’t use anymore?
-Consider donating to an organization like Dress for Success, which provides work clothes and business development help to women in the community.
+Many of us feel the urge to declutter and organize during the start of the New Year.
+If you’re tackling your closet, consider donating to an organization like Dress for Success, which provides work clothes and business development help to women in the community.

 Think Bigger Too